cs3216/cs3216.github.io/assignments/mobile/index.md

 <div class="box">
   <strong class="milestone-counter">Milestone 5:</strong>
-  Design and document all the requests of your REST API.
+  Design and document all your REST API.
 The documentation should describe the requests in terms of the triplet mentioned above.
   Do provide us with a brief explanation on the purpose of each request for reference.
   Also, explain how your API conforms to the REST principles and why you have chosen to ignore certain practices (if any.)
 </div>

 ## Phase 2: REST Server